BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 - `true | false` is `true`.

 At this point, the expression has been simplified from `(a|b)&(A|B)` to `true & true`.
 This evaluates to `true`, meaning that `Digital Actuator-4` will be turned ON.

+### Combining logic with constraints
+When you use the logic actuator to drive a fan, it will set the desired state of the Digital Actuator of the fan.
+You use an expression like `a|b`, to check that the heater or cooler is turned on.

+Next you can set a `Delayed ON` and a `Delayed OFF` constraint on that fan actuator.
+This would cause the fan to start a while after the heater/cooler has turned ON and run for a while after it has turned off.

 ## Display Settings
 The Spark controller has a LCD screen that can show up to six blocks.